noamross/texttable/README.md

 #> 2  2 Sample 2  1.2
 ```

-Note that `texttable()` will trim leading whitespace from string inputs by default.
+Note that `texttable()` will trim leading whitespace from character inputs by default.

 Get tables out of text files, and even MS Word files: